YEnesK/Computer-Networking-Labs/README.md

 # Computer-Networking-Labs
-Working LAN, VLAN etc. in Network Technologies
+Working on LAN, VLAN etc. in Network Technologies with Cisco Packet Tracer